Skip to main content

 Cortisol the Stress Messenger

 Chronic metabolic stress, such as that from unstable blood sugar, is a significant physical stressor.
 This triggers the continuous release of cortisol, the body’s primary stress hormone.
 While essential in short bursts, chronically elevated cortisol is toxic to the brain.
+It specifically damages the hippocampus, a brain region critical for learning and memory formation.
+This can manifest as difficulty retaining new information and a feeling of being perpetually overwhelmed.

 Thyroid Hormones the Pace Setters

-The thyroid gland produces hormones that regulate the metabolic rate of every cell in your body, including brain cells. can interfere with the conversion of inactive thyroid hormone (T4) to its active form (T3), leading to a condition of functional hypothyroidism.
+The thyroid gland produces hormones that regulate the metabolic rate of every cell in your body, including brain cells.
+Metabolic dysfunction can interfere with the conversion of inactive thyroid hormone (T4) to its active form (T3), leading to a condition of functional hypothyroidism.
 Symptoms include brain fog, mental slowness, and difficulty concentrating.
 Your brain’s processing speed is quite literally slowed down when thyroid function is suboptimal.

 Sex Hormones the Cognitive Protectors